 Nomadic Massive is a unique crowd-rocking, multilingual hip-hop crew based out of Montréal.
 Known for their explosive shows and sharp socially conscious lyrics, the band has captivated audiences worldwide with their own mix of global beats, based on live instrumentation and the art of sampling.

 Dancers of Damelahamid, Mînowin

 The Dancers of Damelahamid is an Indigenous dance company from the Northwest Coast of British Columbia.
-Their compelling performances celebrate the diversity and time depth of the many Indigenous cultures across Canada.
-Integrating narrative, movement, song, performance, and new multimedia design, Mînowin connects landscapes and Coastal form line with contemporary perspectives of customary Indigenous dance forms.
-The Dancers of Damelahamid draw from origin stories and explore ways to translate these perspectives through a contemporary lens.
+Their compelling performances celebrate the diversity and temporal depth of the many Indigenous cultures across Canada.
+Integrating narrative, movement, song, performance, and new multimedia design, Mînowin connects landscapes and coastal lines with contemporary perspectives of customary Indigenous dance forms.
+The Dancers of Damelahamid draw from traditional stories and explore ways to translate these perspectives through a contemporary lens.

 ILL-Abilities™ Crew, Dir.
 Luca “Lazylegz” Patuelli, Dis-Connect

 Montréal-based ILL-ABILITIES is an international breakdance crew of eight dancers from around the world.
-It gets its name from the standard in hip-hop culture of using a negative term to refer to something positive: where bad, nasty or mean are compliments.
+It gets its name from the hip-hop culture standard of using a negative term to refer to something positive, where “bad,” “nasty” or “mean” are compliments.
 Today, ILL-ABILITIES spreads positive thinking by sharing their stories with motivational entertainment programs and theatrical dance performances worldwide.